jtc27/EP3-Gaming-BE/README.md

 ## Life of Bernard (Back End)

-This is 1 of 2 parts in our final project.  **This is the back end repo**.
+This is part 1 of 2 in our final project.  **This is the back end repo**.

 Here is the front end repo: [https://github.com/jtc27/EP3-Gaming-FE](https://github.com/jtc27/EP3-Gaming-FE)